Skip to main content

 How does it work?

 The SKE Cortex Controller uses the the Cortex API to generate Entity Types and Workflows in Cortex, these can be used to manage the lifecycle of Resource Requests in the SKE Platform.
-For a given Promise, the SKE Cortex Controller will generate:

-When a user uses the Create Workflow to make a Request of a Promise, the Workflow generates a yaml document for that request and writes it to the Cortex Git Repository.
-When the
+Create, Update and Delete Workflows: three workflows are generated to manage the lifecycle of Resource Requests.
+When a user uses the Create Workflow to make a Request, the Workflow generates a YAML document for that request and writes it to the Cortex Git Repository.
+When the Platform Cluster converges on this and creates the Resource Request, the Cortex Controller creates the corresponding Resource Request Entity in Cortex.

 When a given Resource Request or Promise is deleted (either via the Workflow or the Kubernetes API), the corresponding objects in Cortex will also be deleted.